hoerresb/WifiWizard/README.md

         {   "level": signal_level, // raw RSSI value
-            "SSID": ssid, // SSID as string, with escaped double quotes: "\"ssid name\"" "BSSID": bssid // MAC address of WiFi router as string }
+            "SSID": ssid, // SSID as string, with escaped double quotes: "\"ssid name\"" "BSSID": bssid // MAC address of WiFi router as string "frequency": frequency of the access point channel in MHz "capabilities": capabilities // Describes the authentication, key management, and encryption schemes supported by the access point.
+            "timestamp": timestamp in microseconds (since boot) when this result was last seen.
+        }
     ]